 The versatility of this breed has led to a rise in exports to America, Australia, Canada, northern Europe and South America.

-Keeping Highland cattle
+Highland cattle information

 Highland cattle have changed little over the centuries.
 They have long wavy coats which can vary in colour.
 These coats help the breed to withstand the extreme weather conditions in the Scottish Highlands.
 Their distinctive long horns enable them to dig through snow to forage for food.
 Indeed, the Highlander will graze on plants that other cattle avoid.
 This is an exceptionally hardy breed and one that efficiently converts poor grazing.

-Highland cattle characteristics
+Highland cattle temperament & characteristics

 Mature bulls can weigh up to 800 kilos, cows up to 500 kilos.
 The Highland cow has a docile temperament, they calve easily and are excellent mothers.
 They also enjoy great longevity and can live up to 20 years.
 Highland cows can breed beyond 18 years of age and bear over a dozen calves.
 Highland cows can be sired my different breeds of bull.
 (The Beef Shorthorn bull is a popular choice.)